What is coal energy?

 - it may also lead to global warming and climate change.

 - Coal mining leads to land sliding, deforestation, climatic change, …etc.

 - Burning coal by large_scale factories to the power industry may lead to acid rain in some regions.

 - Coal transportation may be a problem because it requires an extensive transportation system.

-- Coal open cast mining also resulted in the destruction of the habitat of the scenery; as it leads to removal of trees and pollution of air and water in surrounding the mines.
+- Coal open cast mining also resulted in the destruction of the habitat of the scenery; as it leads to the removal of trees and pollution of air and water surrounding the mines.

 - Also, Coal mining leads many people to displace; as a result of the pitting of the earth brought about by underground mining.